 RepoClear’s risk management aims to ensure that any member default can be handled with the existing resources and with minimal disruption to the market.

-In order to be confident that it can maintain the safety and stability of Clearing Members and clients, the service has built a framework of safeguards, underpinned by state-of-the-art risk models.
+In order to be confident that we can maintain the safety and stability of Clearing Members and clients, the service has built a framework of safeguards, underpinned by state-of-the-art risk models.

 The various layers of protection ensure that we have adequate financial resources to fulfil these obligations in all circumstances – most importantly, to protect cleared trades at our clearing house and the collateral posted against them.

-Risk management and settlement is at the core of everything we do at here at RepoClear.
+Risk management and settlement is at the core of everything we do here at RepoClear.

-It starts with the onboarding process where we assure that a new Clearing Member has the capabilities to participate in the market and risk managing their positions.
+It starts with the onboarding process, where we assure that a new Clearing Member has the capabilities to participate in the market and manage their positions.

 That philosophy then runs through every step of the clearing process at our CCP and all the way to the settlement of a Clearing Member default.